hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

 Forums and posting
 ------------------

+This section goes into detail on the abstract workings of the forum.
 A single installation of the Quorum software can be referred to as a “forum”, which can be represented as a set of boards.
 In turn, boards can be represented as an ordered sequence of boards and threads, typically arranged by last post